UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

              For detailed information about a specific "julia" package (including how to load the modules) use the module's full name.

-.. challenge:: 1c.
-Which method to trust?
+!!! example "Challenge 1c.
+Which method to trust?"

    .. solution:: Solution
       :class: dropdown